vsrajesh1/Mode-Analytics-Case-study---Understanding-Search-functionality-in-Yammer/README.md

 search functionality or not.
 A mode analytics report is generated and it displays the query results along with various charts to help yammer team make an informed decision.

-First Chart in mode analytics report:
+First Chart in mode analytics report (Refer Query1 for the results in table format):
 1) First chart in the Mode analytics report shows the count of users involved in various events.
 As shown in this chart, the number of users making use of search_click_result_X are lesser than the count of users involved in other events.
 2) Also, the search_click_result_2 has more count than search_click_result_1.
 In such cases, it is better to show the